SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/sms.md

 ## Fields available for Original Intelecom <!-- onsite-->

-* **SMS endpoint**: This field should contain code that allows SuperOffice Service to recognise an incoming SMS.
+* **SMS endpoint**: This field should contain code that allows SuperOffice Service to recognize an incoming SMS.
 * **Use webservice**: If checked, SMSes are sent via a web service instead of by email.
 This is the preferred method since it offers more functionality.
 It requires that any firewall allows outgoing traffic to SMS gateways.
 * **Delivery report**: If checked, delivery confirmation is supported for SMSes in SuperOffice Service.
 This means you can see if an SMS was delivered to the relevant mobile phone.
 This also requires configuration from the provider's side.
 * **Service ID**: Service ID for the SMS service.
 Provided by SuperOffice AS.